How to Apply

 - Excellent customer service and service recovery skills.

-- Demonstrated ability to deal effectively with a wide variety of people with diverse backgrounds and skill levels.
+- Ability to supervise a wide variety of staff members with diverse backgrounds and skill levels.

-- Knowledge of MiChart and CBORD Food Service Management System.
+- Knowledge of CBORD Food Service Management System

 Michigan Medicine conducts background screening and pre-employment drug testing on job candidates upon acceptance of a contingent job offer and may use a third party administrator to conduct background screenings.
 Background screenings are performed in compliance with the Fair Credit Report Act.